 What You Need:

-Here are some books and websites that will help you explore momentum and understand why heavier objects create more momentum:
+Here are some books and websites that will help you understand and have fun with bubbles:

 The surface layer of liquids has a thin elastic “skin” called surface tension.
 You can see surface tension at work when you see a drop of water – it creates a little “bead” of water, like a little dome.
 Surface tension is what makes the dome shape – the water doesn’t flatten out.
 See the drops of water on that leaf?
 Water is made up of two kinds of atoms, hydrogen and oxygen.
 The name for the water molecule is H20.
 The water molecule has 2 hydrogen atoms and 1 oxygen atom.
 Water molecules are attracted to each other because hydrogen atoms and oxygen atoms are attracted to each other and hug close together really tight.
 They hug so close together they don’t want to touch other molecules around them.
 In the picture, you can see that the water drops have formed into balls so that they are touching the smallest amount of leaf possible.